 Entity Framework - Database First Approach

 Today, in this section, we'll see how the Database First approach works with Entity Framework.
-The idea is to use the existing database and create a new entity model that will interact with the EF designer.
-So, starting with this I will start with a class library as my data project just to be sure it can be easily reused in other applications also.
+The idea is to use the existing database and create a new entity model to interact with the EF designer.
+So, starting with this I will begin with a class library as my data project just to be sure it can be easily reused in other applications.

 And then add my model and it's pretty easy to find that.
 If we go to the Data tab and look for ADO.Net Entity Data Model then select it and provide the same edmx file a proper name and then add it.